 - No convictions for aggravated felonies

-Here, immigrants who could benefit from the Pereira decision include green card holders who may been detained by ICE officers for the commission of minor convictions.
+Here, immigrants who could benefit from the Supreme Court decisions include green card holders who may been detained by ICE officers for the commission of minor convictions.
 Upon apprehension, they were served with a defective Notice To Appear.

 At the time, they were served, they had only lived in the U.S. for, say, 3 years, 4 years, 5 years, or 6 years and 11 months.
 Several months or years later, they are send a Notice of Hearing from the Immigration Court.
 At that time, they have exceeded the requirement of seven years’ continuous residence.

-For many years, the government has utitlized various arguments to cut off permanent residents’ ability to meet the five and seven year requirements.
+For many years, the government has utilized various arguments to cut off permanent residents’ ability to meet the five and seven year requirements.

-This decision removes one such mechanism for the DHS toolbox.
+The Pereira and Niz-Chavez cases remove one such mechanism for the DHS deportation toolbox.